Premier

 The plant was updated in 1907 with a rotary kiln, which operated from 1908 to 1913 and 1915 to 1928.
 An article in The Engineer describes the plant as installed in some detail.
 Read the article.
 Limestone and clay were processed separately: first dried in co-current 11.125×1.350 m rotary driers heated by kiln exhaust gas, then ball-milled to a coarse powder.
 The components were finally combined (14-16% clay) in a tube mill.
 The kiln was similar to those at Johnsons (A1-A3) and Newhaven (A2), slightly modified for dry operation.
 The plant was described in detail in the BPCM 1924 schedule.
 By 1927, the raw material was described as “natural”, and the addition of clay had presumably ceased, due to the need to raise lime content, and to simplify the operation.

 The plant was connected to the Northampton & Peterborough branch of the L&NW railway by a 1.5 km spur which was used for shipping product, although undoubtedly the majority of product was transported locally by road.
 The plant finally closed because it was too small to operate cheaply, and because the raw materials, hemmed in by the much more substantial mines and quarries of the iron industry, could not be expanded sufficiently to justify an up-rate.
 No doubt this decision was also influenced by the luke-warm enthusiasm for dry process in the late 1920s.
-After a protracted period of dilapidation, the closed plant was cleared in the 1960s, and the site is now under a small housing development.
+The buildings remained in place during a protracted period of dilapidation until the site was purchased by the county council and cleared in 1954.
+The site is now under a small housing development.

 Power Supply